KevinColemanInc/KevinColemanInc.github.io/projects.md

 footer: true
 permalink: /projects/
 ---
-Try some things I've built recently like…
+Try some things I've built like…

 ## Trump Facts (TADHackathon Orlando Winner) [trumpfacts.sparkstart.io](https://trumpfacts.sparkstart.io)
 Send Trump facts to your Trump supporting friends so they can stay up to date on their favorite candidate.
 [TADHack winners](http://blog.tadhack.com/2016/10/16/tadhack-2016-winners/).